-There are currently no water restrictions in place in South Australia.
-However, Water Wise Measures provide guidelines for efficient water use.
-Penalties continue to apply for non-compliance with Water Wise Measures.
+Water Wise Measures replaced water restrictions across the state.
+Water Wise Measures are a permanent reminder to adopt smart watering practices.
+Water Wise Measures provide guidelines for efficient water use.
+Penalties apply for non-compliance with Water Wise Measures.
 Download a map of areas covered [PDF, 380 kB].
 The times in which you can water depend on where you are watering.
-Follow this link if you are looking for guidelines on water use in your business.
+Please read the following section for details of watering.

 You can water by hand at any time.
 This means you can use a hand-held hose fitted with a trigger nozzle, a watering can, bucket, or drip-feed irrigation system.